tuyishimekyrie/react-technical-assessment/README.md

 - Completing all tasks is mandatory except for the bonus points
 - Share the link to your public GitHub repository containing your code
 - Share the link to your deployed application(on netlify or elsewhere)

-**PS: You don't need to wait until the deadline to submit your work😉**